-For a unique budget experience, the Villaggio Santa Fortunata Campogaio has several options, including campsites, hostel-style cabins, and private bungalows.
-Sitting on a large property near the coast, there is a private rocky beach for sunning and swimming, as well as a large pool and deck area.
+For a unique budget experience, the Village Camping Santa Fortunata Campogaio has several options, including campsites, hostel-style cabins, and private bungalows.
+Sitting on a large property on the outskirts of town but still near the coast, the hotel features a private rocky beach for sunning and swimming, as well as a large pool and deck area.

-Where to Stay for Families
+Where to Stay in Sorrento for Families

-Where to Stay for Romance
+Where to Stay in Sorrento for Romance

-For a luxurious, romantic getaway, the Bellevue Syrene offers five-star service and amenities, including a spa, pool, in-house restaurant, room service, and complimentary breakfast.
+For a luxurious, romantic getaway for a honeymoon or special occasion, the Bellevue Syrene offers five-star service and amenities, including a spa, pool, in-house restaurant, room service, and complimentary breakfast.
 The restaurant features live piano music and terrace seating in the summer, while snacks and beverages are available to guests all day at no charge.